zcczhang/UAV_Coverage/research_report.md

 To get the solution for coverage path planning, I consider that if the agent is supposed to to cover all grids, or in other words visit more states, it is equivalent to avoid the shortest path and minimize the overlapping states, by choosing the minimum Q value for the policy.
 The algorithm of this Q learning with graph-based state representation is shown below,

 <center><img src="https://github.com/zcczhang/UAV_Coverage/blob/master/Pictures/Learning%20with%20Graph-Based%20State%20Representations.png?raw=true" width=600" height="460"/></center>
 where R[S,a] is the reward based on the action a referring to S. As this algorithm only considers the accessible directions for connected vertices reflected by 1 in the adjacency matrix, and only Q[i,j]s with connected i,j are updated, the computation for updating Q values reduces significantly so that more accurate solutions in larger environment can be realized.
-For example, 20 × 20 gridworld is transformed as the graph where the indices of vertices are from 1 to 400, shown at the left of figure 7, and the optimal coverage path is generated by this algorithm after training only 500 episodes is visualized at the right(code).
+For example, 20 × 20 gridworld is transformed as the graph where the indices of vertices are from 1 to 400, shown at the left of figure 7, and the optimal coverage path is generated by this algorithm after training only 500 episodes is visualized at the right(https://github.com/zcczhang/UAV_Coverage/tree/master/Graph_Based_Coverage).

 <center><img src="https://github.com/zcczhang/UAV_Coverage/blob/master/Research_Report/8.png?raw=true" width=375" height="160"/></center>
 <center> <h7> Figure 7: 20x20 graph of gridworld and the solution for its coverage path planning </h7> </center>